jmstipanowich/KingCountyHousingRepo/README.md

 The second model had linear coefficients for my features of 154055.42 for square footage, -25333.12 for bedrooms, -107.35 for bathrooms, and 13827.04 for floors.
 These coefficients exhibit that square footage still had the strongest positive relationship with home sale price.
 Number of bedrooms still had a negative relationship with home sale price.
 Number of bathrooms had a minor negative relationship with home sale price.
 Number of floors had a minor positive relationship with home sale price.
 The linear intercept was 486201.73.
 The linear intercept expresses that under the second model conditions the expected value to sell a house at given nothing is changed with the house is 486201.73 dollars.
 The second model test set had an r2 score of 214514.57, which means my model could be about 214514.57 dollars off of my target home selling price.

-I attempted a third model using a log transforming of housing price to determine if my model house prices could fit better with my features.
+I attempted a third model using a log transforming of housing price to determine if my model house prices could fit better with my features because home selling price varies so dramatically.
 My third model got about the same results as my second model.
 I disregarded the model to stick with my first two models.
-Other factors may influence the change in house selling price that are yet to be determined.
+Other factors may influence the changes in house selling price that are yet to be determined.

 ## Conclusions